Professional CV templates: Free download examples

 Copied to clipboard

-Professional CV Guidelines
+Professional CV guidelines

 • Be consistent with your tone of voice

-Use grammar checking software
+Use grammar-checking software

-Don’t go crazy with the thesaurus!
+Don’t go overboard with the thesaurus!

 Use dynamic verbs